DiVa-360: The Dynamic Visual Dataset for Immersive Neural Fields: Dynamic Dataset Benchmark Comparison

-\parahead{Interaction Results} Our interaction scenes require the model to capture a sequence of realistic motions.
-For example, the battery scene in \Cref{fig:battery} contains the motion of using a screwdriver to open the toy's battery cover, putting in the batteries, assembling the cover back, and turning on the toy. \Cref{tab:dynamic_benchmark_interactions} demonstrates all results of I-NGP and MixVoxels on interaction scenes.
-Overall, the performances of the two baselines are similar across all interaction scenes.
-Although both Per-frame I-NGP and MixVoxels can successfully capture hand motions, both miss some details on either the hands or objects.
-I-NGP fails to reconstruct the bottom part of the book's cover in \Cref{fig:flip book} while MixVoxels produces book pages with blurrier characters and hands.
-In \Cref{fig:unlock}, MixVoxels can not reconstruct the details of the keyhole and I-NGP generates white scratches on the hand.
-Similar artifacts are also observed in \Cref{fig:piano} but are not found in MixVoxels results.
-Notably, visualization results show black artifacts in \Cref{fig:soda} and \Cref{fig:unlock} in MixVoxels renderings.
-This effect is not observable in numerical results because all models are trained and evaluated with black backgrounds.
+\parahead{Interaction Results} Our interaction scenes, which cover several human daily activities such as flipping a book in \Cref{fig:flip book}, require the model to capture a sequence of realistic motions.
+For example, the Battery scene in \Cref{fig:battery} contains the motion of using a screwdriver to open the toy's battery cover, putting in the batteries, assembling the cover back, and turning on the toy.
+We consider the interaction data as more challenging cases for neural radiance fields because of the occlusion and complex motion from the hands. \Cref{tab:dynamic_benchmark_interactions} demonstrates all results of PF I-NGP, MixVoxels, and K-Planes on interaction scenes.
+Overall, the performances of these three baselines are similar across interaction scenes.
+PF I-NGP performs robustly across most of the scenes while failing to totally reconstruct the cover of the book in \Cref{fig:flip book} and produces scratches on the hand in \Cref{fig:piano}.
+MixVoxels reconstructs blurrier texts in \Cref{fig:flip book}, and a few floaters around the hand in \Cref{fig:soda}.
+K-Planes reconstructs many floaters around the hand and objects in ~\Cref{fig:battery,fig:piano,fig:soda}, misses the text in ~\Cref{fig:flip book}, distorts the hand in \Cref{fig:battery}, and produces white scratches on the hand in \Cref{fig:piano}.
+We hope that our interaction dynamic dataset can open a new direction and provide a new understanding for hand object interaction tasks~\cite{blukis2022neural} in the future.
+Notably, visualization results show black artifacts in \Cref{fig:battery} and \Cref{fig:soda} in MixVoxels renderings.
+This effect is not observable in numerical results because all models except K-Planes are trained and evaluated with black backgrounds.
 We used white backgrounds for rendering to better visualize the results.

+\parahead{Long duration Results} Although our object and interaction datasets contain several long videos, we propose a long-duration dataset that only includes videos that are at least 2 minutes long (see \Cref{fig:dist}). \Cref{tab:dynamic_benchmark_long} details the rendering quality of PF I-NGP, MixVoxels, and K-Planes on each scene of the long-duration data.
+Surprisingly, MixVoxls outperforms PF I-NGP in many scenes of the dataset.
+This is because many scenes of the dataset contain large static parts such as a chessboard in the Chess Long, and the tray in the Jenga Long, Legos, Origami, Painting, and Puzzle.
+MixVoxels is good at maintaining the consistency of the static parts across frames, while PF I-NGP cannot (see \Cref{fig:tmp_inc}). \Cref{fig:crochet} demonstrates that PF I-NGP still provides more fine-grained details, such as the holes of fabrics in Crochet, than MixVoxels and K-Planes. \Cref{fig:long_chess} shows that MixVoxels performs better at static parts like the chessboard while K-Planes performs better at dynamic parts such as the hand.